openforis/sepal-doc/docs/source/cli/ofgt.rst

 Now run the script in the command line within input-raster :code:`landsat_t1.tif` and input-shapefile :code:`landuse.shp`; ’name’ refers to the shapefile ID.
 If you look at the attribute table of :code:`landuse.shp` you see, that you could also use the column **id**.
 Here we chose name to make it more transparent.
 100 is the sample size chosen for this exercise.

 .. note::

-    In the commmand line the extension .shp of the shapefile is not included!
+    In the command line the extension .shp of the shapefile is not included!

 .. code-block:: console